Advice and help is offered by the following institutions:

 - Information about academic leave

-- Advice about scholarships for studying abroad
+- Advice on scholarships for studying abroad

 - Advice for international and PhD students concerning legal matters (e.g. residence permit, work permit)